-Dua Lipa talks to Paul Murray about his novel, The Bee Sting, as part of the Service 95 book club.
+Dua Lipa talks to David Szalay about his book, Flesh, as part of the Service 95 book club.
+This conversation was recorded live at the New York Public Library on September 15th.

 Follow us on X/Twitter to stay updated.

-Dua Lipa talks to Paul Murray about his novel, The Bee Sting, as part of the Service 95 book club.
+Dua Lipa talks to David Szalay about his book, Flesh, as part of the Service 95 book club.
+This conversation was recorded live at the New York Public Library on September 15th.

 Follow us on X/Twitter to stay updated.